Junnielexia/POWER-BI-FULL-PROJECTS/README.md

 To convert the ID column from number to text in Power Query within Power BI, follow these steps:

-1. Open the Power Query Editor in Power BI by selecting the relevant table or query and clicking on the "Edit Queries" button.

-2. Locate the ID column that you want to convert.
+1. Locate the ID column that you want to convert.

-3. Right-click on the ID column header and select "Change Type."
+2.Right-click on the ID column header and select "Change Type."

-4. Choose "Text" as the data type for the ID column.
+3.Choose "Text" as the data type for the ID column.

-5. Power Query will automatically convert the ID column from number to text format.
+4.Power Query will automatically convert the ID column from number to text format.

 ![Screenshot (130)](https://github.com/Junnielexia/DATA-ANALYSIS-TRAINING/assets/95970546/259cee0a-d689-4950-8d43-2f0a77aed4c0)